GregVial/CoMNIST/README.md

 *The full dataset (50,000+ images, at least 1000 for each class) will be made available on May, 1st 2017*

 ### Coming up soon!
-A web service that reads drawing and identify the word/letter you have drawn.
+A web service that reads drawing and identifies the word/letter you have drawn.
 Ability to submit an expected word and get back the original image with mismtaches highlighted (for educational purposes)

 ### Participate
 The objective is to gather at least 1000 images of each class, therefore your contribution is more that welcome!
-One minute is enough, and don't hesitate to ask your friends and family to participate as well.
+One minute of your time is enough, and don't hesitate to ask your friends and family to participate as well.

 [English version](http://comnist.gregvi.al) - Draw latin only + common to cyrillic and latin